 There is an insomnia treatment more effective than sleeping pills, with no side effects, and whose benefits last long after treatment ends.
-It’s called CBT-I [1].
+It is called CBT-I — Cognitive Behavioral Therapy for Insomnia.
+[1]

 What Is CBT-I?

-Cognitive Behavioral Therapy for Insomnia.
-Both the American Academy of Sleep Medicine (AASM) and the American College of Physicians (ACP) recommend it as the first-line treatment for chronic insomnia [1].
-Sleeping pills come second.
+Cognitive Behavioral Therapy for Insomnia is a structured, multi-component psychological treatment that directly addresses the thoughts, behaviors, and physiological patterns that perpetuate chronic insomnia.
+Both the American Academy of Sleep Medicine (AASM) and the American College of Physicians (ACP) recommend it as the first-line treatment for chronic insomnia disorder — ahead of any pharmacological intervention.
+[1] Sleeping pills are second-line treatment, recommended only when CBT-I is unavailable or has not produced sufficient response.

 Related: sleep optimization blueprint